jshen9393/ally/README.md

 'loc' - This will return the current location of the ISS

-'pass' - This will return the time and duration of when the ISS will pass over a certain latitude and longitude.
+'pass' - This will return the next time and duration of when the ISS will pass over a certain latitude and longitude.
     The user will be prompted to give the latitude and longitude

 'people' - This argument will return the number of people aboard the ISS along with their names.